-EDUC 672 - STEM Design (3 credits)
+EDUC 672 STEM Design

-By examining the conceptual development of STEM programs and courses, the goal of this course will be to design learning organizations and environments that support collaborative practice for multidisciplinary integration and interdisciplinary experiences and real-world problem-solving.
+By examining the conceptual development of STEM programs and courses, the goal of this course will be to design learning organizations and environments that support collaborative practice for multidisciplinary integration, interdisciplinary, and transdisciplinary experiences and real-world problem-solving.
 Global perspectives will be discussed along with a focus on Next Generation Science Standards, PA Core Mathematics Standards, PA Science and Technology Standards.
 Emphasis will also be placed on the development of teacher and student leadership in a STEM meta-discipline.

-EDUC 674 - STEM Methods (3 credits)
+EDUC 674 STEM Methods

 This course will explore the implementation of differentiated methods/pedagogies for implementation in courses integrating STEM.
-Participants will experience model STEM lessons, participate in Problem Based Learning Scenarios, Research components for STEM integration, investigate community resources to advance STEM Education, and create a portfolio of resources, lessons, and project-based activities.
+Participants will experience model STEM lessons, participate in Problem Based Learning Scenarios, Research components for STEM integration, investigate community resources to advance STEM Education, and create a portfolio of resources, lessons and project-based activities.
 Emphasis will be on the designing and facilitating lessons implementing a learning cycle model for student-centered inquiry learning for collaborative multidisciplinary, interdisciplinary, and transdisciplinary environments.

-EDUC 676 - STEM Assessment (3 credits)
+EDUC 676 STEM Assessment

-This course will review the design of formative and summative assessment regarding the implementation of differentiated instructional methods utilized in effective STEM instruction.
+This course will review the design of formative and summative assessment in regards to the implementation of differentiated instructional methods utilized in effective STEM instruction.
 Participants will review competency expectations and testing requirements for PA Common Core and Next Generation Science Standards.
-Emphasis will be on the development of authentic assessment for individual, group, project-based, and self-assessment in multi-disciplinary, interdisciplinary, and transdisciplinary learning environments.
+Emphasis will be on the development of authentic assessment for individual, group, project-based, and self-assessment in multi- disciplinary, interdisciplinary, and transdisciplinary learning environments.

-EDUC 678 - STEM Practicum (3 credits)
+EDUC 678 STEM Practicum

-This course will provide students with an active hands-on and minds-on experience with the exploration of text and technology to create solutions to STEM challenges tasks.
-Students will also develop tasks for use within their classroom.
-Integral to this course will be developing the mindset of an engineer, problem-solving, working collaboratively in a group, and effective communication.
-This course should provide students with experiences that can be used as inspiration for creating opportunities for their students to experience engaging and effective instruction in STEM and STEM projects in the K-12 classroom.
+An experiential real-life problem-solving laboratory experience utilizing STEM materials.
+This course will be a hands-on experience with students learning how to use current technology to create solutions to engineering tasks.
+Integral to this course will be developing the mindset of an engineer, problem-solving, working collaboratively in a group, and effective communication of work done in the laboratory.
+This course should provide students with experiences that can be used as inspiration for creating opportunities for their students to experience STEM and STEM projects in the K-12 classroom.